William Grant (New Zealand)

+Biography

+Early life

 William Grant was born on Kirkan farm, in the parish of Contin, Ross-shire, Scotland, on 23 September 1843, the son of Ann Tait and her husband, Donald Grant, a shepherd.

+Marriage and family

+Grant married Elizabeth Helen Allan, the daughter of Robert Allan, a Timaru contractor, near Timaru on 30 April 1884.
+There were three sons and two daughters of the marriage.
+Their second son was Robert Allan Grant, a lieutenant in the RAF.

+Career

+Mutton Farm

 With an older brother, Andrew, William set out for New Zealand in 1864 on the Eastern Empire, arriving at Lyttelton in January 1865.
 On the day they arrived Charles Tripp of Orari Gorge station was at the port looking for shepherds for his run in South Canterbury.
 Observing a fine-looking sheep-dog with the Grant brothers, and assuming that only good shepherds would bring such a dog with them, he hired both men.
 Andrew was later appointed manager of Orari Gorge.

 In addition to wages, William was allowed to run some cattle of his own on part of Orari Gorge.
 This gave him a start in stock dealing, at which he was to become extremely successful, and he soon progressed into business as a full-time stock dealer.
 At first he drove cattle to the West Coast to supply beef to goldminers, but he was soon handling large numbers of sheep as well.
 During the 1870s William made Temuka his headquarters for a stock dealing business which in time extended well beyond Canterbury.